Medication Summary

 Thalidomide (Thalomid)

-May suppress excessive production of tumor necrosis factor alpha (TNF-alpha), and may down-regulate selected cell-surface adhesion molecules involved in leukocyte migration.
+Thalidomide may suppress excessive production of tumor necrosis factor alpha (TNF-alpha) and may down-regulate selected cell-surface adhesion molecules involved in leukocyte migration.

-Can cause severe, life-threatening birth defects and is contraindicated in pregnant women.
-Also contraindicated in women of childbearing potential unless using 2 forms of reliable contraception and complying with serial pregnancy testing while on therapy.
+Thalidomide can cause severe, life-threatening birth defects and is contraindicated in pregnant women.
+It is also contraindicated in women of childbearing potential unless using 2 forms of reliable contraception and complying with serial pregnancy testing while on therapy.

-Also contraindicated in sexually active men not using latex condom as barrier contraception.
-Drug available only under special restricted distribution program called STEPS (System for Thalidomide Education and Prescribing Safety) Program; only prescribers and pharmacists registered with this program may prescribe and dispense thalidomide.
+Thalidomide is also contraindicated in sexually active men not using latex condom as barrier contraception.
+The drug is available only under a special restricted distribution program called STEPS (System for Thalidomide Education and Prescribing Safety) Program; only prescribers and pharmacists registered with this program may prescribe and dispense thalidomide.
 For more information, contact the Celgene Corporation at 1-888-423-5436.

 Immunosuppressant Agents